MetaphorData/connectors/metaphor/dbt/README.md

         team: sales
 ```

-Use the following config to map it to the "SALES" tag on Metaphor:
+Use the following config to map it to the `SALES` tag on Metaphor:

 ```yaml
 meta_tags: